IamJesseP/EcoBots-AI-Recycling/README.md

  **Server-Client Communication**

-  * Developed an understanding of how the client and server communicate, using various HTTP methods like GET, POST, DELETE, and PATCH.
+  * Developed an understanding of how the client and server communicate, using various HTTP methods.

  **Error Handling and Debugging**